philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Innovation research is done to generate new options or cultivate a more nuanced, detailed, "rich" understanding of a system, process, group of people, or person.
 People invest in innovation research because they believe[^2] that empathy precedes innovation, and the purpose and methods of innovation research are oriented around increasing empathy, or at least equipping us to better understand others if we have an empathetic intent.

-You don't have to look very far into the world of innovation research (searching for success stories of Jobs To Be Done research would be the best way to look into this world) before you find examples of how empathy leads to economically-valuable innovation.
+You don't have to look very far into the world of innovation research before you find examples of how empathy leads to economically-valuable innovation.
+Again, "innovation research" is my invented term for several specific modalities, so if you do want to search more on your own, start by looking for "JTBD success stories".
+More on these specific modalities in a bit.

 			- Examples